-All Western Canyon trips begin in Las Vegas, NV with a 50-minute flight to the Bar 10 Ranch in Arizona.
-Depending on the trip you select, you may stay overnight at the ranch.
+All Western Canyon rafting trips begin in Las Vegas, NV with a 50-minute flight to the Bar 10 Ranch in Arizona.
+Depending on the trip you select, your 3 or 4 day trip may stay overnight at the ranch.
 A scenic helicopter ride will take you from the ranch to the Colorado River in Grand Canyon.
 Your river adventure begins at Whitmore Wash at river mile 188 and ends 92 miles downstream at Pearce Ferry.
 Hike side canyons and enjoy a fun, whitewater experience.
 Camp out on beaches in the bottom of the Grand Canyon under a blanket of stars.
 After the trip, you will be transported back to Las Vegas.

 A flexible, open attitude is a necessity.
 You will be immersed in the varying elements of nature.
 There is no set daily itinerary.
 There is no Wi-Fi, electricity, or indoor plumbing.
 There is plenty of adventure, camaraderie, good food, and beautiful Grand Canyon scenery.